 They also demand that safety requirements be in place.

-And whether you’re staying at a BIG4 park or at home, there are a few critical safety messages to be across.
+Whether you’re staying at a BIG4 park or at home, there are a few critical messages to be across.

-So, we're sharing these vital pool safety tips to help protect families across Australia these summer holidays.
+So, we're sharing these vital pool safety tips to help protect families across Australia.

 Whether your child can swim or not, it is essential that someone is supervising children at all times when they’re near or in a pool, or anywhere else around water.
 This is the case whether you are at a home with a pool, at a public pool, or staying at a BIG4 park.

 Kids are naturally curious, and if they are near the water’s edge, they can easily lose their balance and fall in.
 To ensure there is someone watching your kids at all times, you can always nominate a ‘responsible pool person’ and take turns sharing the load.

 As part of this, it is vital that eyes are on children constantly and parents are free from distraction – i.e. mobile phones.
 A joint 2019 study by UNSW Sydney, James Cook University, and Royal Life Saving Society found a clear link between a lapse in supervision and child drownings.